A colorized photo of the original "ace," Asa Brainard.

 October 29, 1968: Johan Olav Koss is born.
 The Norwegian speed skater won a Gold Medal at the Winter Olympics in 1992 and 3 more at the 1994.
 He and American speed skater Bonnie Blair were named Sportspeople of the Year by Sports Illustrated in 1994.

-October 29, 1969: The first-ever computer-to-computer link is established on ARPANET, thus making this a possible birthdate for the Internet.
+October 29, 1969: The 1st-ever computer-to-computer link is established on ARPANET, thus making this a possible birthdate for the Internet.

 October 29, 1970: Edwin van der Sar is born.
 The goalkeeper starred in his native Netherlands for Ajax Amsterdam (winning 4 league titles, 3 Dutch Cups, the domestic “Double” in 1998 and the Champions League in 1995), in Italy for Juventus (where he was the first non-Italian to be their starting goalie) and in England for Fulham, before going to Manchester United (where he backstopped them to 4 Premiership titles and the 2008 Champions League).
 He has now retired.